MotanyaIsaack/Fashion-and-Design/readme.rst

 Fashion and Design
 *******************

-This project is based on the Human Computer Interaction concepts where we will review a website and redesign it to make it better and easy to use and efficient
+This project is based on the Human Computer Interaction concepts where we will review a website and redesign it to make it better and easy to use and efficient.

+The website to be reviewed, redesigned and coded will be Kikoromeo.

 ************
 What is HCI